plokhotnyuk/jsoniter-scala/README.md

 - Using black box macros only for codec generation ensures that your types will never be changed
 - Ability to print generated code for codecs using an implicit val of `CodecMakerConfig.PrintCodec` type in a scope of codec derivation
-- No dependencies on extra libraries in _runtime_ excluding Scala's `scala-library`
+- No dependencies on extra libraries in _runtime_ excluding Scala's `scala-library` (all platforms) and `scala-java-time` (replacement of JDKs `java.time._` types for Scala.js and Scala Native)
+- Codecs and runtime configurations implement `java.io.Serializable` for easier usage in distributive computing
 - Support of shading to another package for locking on a particular released version
 - Patch versions are backward and forward compatible, minor versions are backward compatible
 - Support of compilation to a native image by GraalVM